 To be eligible to apply:

-- Must be “good standing” ESPID member (click here to download the ESPID "good standing" member criteria) and current membership fees must be paid up in full before the application.
+- Must be “good standing” ESPID member at the time of the deadline. (click here to download the ESPID "good standing" member criteria) and current membership fees must be paid up in full before the application.

 + AWARD (click to open/close)